MohammadRokib/Geth-console-commands/Readme.md

 ```
 eth.getBalance("0xe4e557bc95ad7bc81c458746a67e019125c5afb0")
 ```
-After running this command the console will return the balance of this account ```0xe4e557bc95ad7bc81c458746a67e019125c5afb0``` which is a public key of the account.
+After running this command the console will return the balance of this account ```0xe4e557bc95ad7bc81c458746a67e019125c5afb0``` which is the public key of the account.